guojunma/resources/rnaseqdiffex-examples/examples-RNAseq.md

 limmalogcpm$df.prior
 ```

-    ## [1] 4.351693
+    ## [1] 4.316442

 ### Bonus topic: P-value distribution

-Not specifically related to RNA-seq.
-An essential diagnostic after doing
+An essential diagnostic after doing this kind of statistical analysis
-this kind of statistical analysis is to examine the distribution of the
+(not exclusive to RNA-seq, but for any high-dimensional analysis) is to
-p-values, because those p-values are used to estimate false discovery
+examine the distribution of the p-values, because those p-values are
-rates, which in turn depend on p-values following some sort of expected
+used to estimate false discovery rates, which in turn depend on p-values
-behaviour.
+following some sort of expected behaviour.

 Options here include looking at p-value distributions (I recommend) or
 quantile-quantile plots of p-values.
-Quantile-quantile plots are also
+Quantile-quantile plots (not shown
-often used to examine test statistics.
+here) are also often used to examine test statistics.

 ``` r
 hist(topTable(limmalogcpm, number = Inf, coef = "SexF")$P.Value, breaks=100,